 Training can be time-consuming.
 For teachers, that can be a real stumbling block to EdTech success, but it doesn’t need to be.
 Firstly, you need to make sure that you’re clear on what teachers need to be trained on.
 This will help make training relevant.
 Then you need to make sure the way in which training is delivered is realistic, whether that’s through self-paced online training like our Get Set Go® portal or it’s face-to-face training sessions.
 The Get Set Go portal contains teacher-focused training content for a range of EdTech brands, and with a host of CPD videos, it allows teachers to get to grips with tech in their own time.
 Finally, you need to make sure that the training provided will stand the test of time.
 It needs to be carefully thought through and provide teachers with the knowledge to improve learning outcomes for their students.

 Possibly one of the most important elements of training is continuous improvement, and also reinforcement.
 When it comes to EdTech, there is always something new and exciting that would benefit teachers and their pupils, your technology will often upgrade itself and new features become available.

-Training shouldn’t be a one stop shop, where a great training programme is implemented after installation and then teachers are unsupported from then on.
-Training should contribute to a teachers’ continuing professional development (CPD), providing them with the tools and knowledge they need to deliver the best possible learning experience for their pupils.
+Training shouldn’t be a one-stop-shop, where a great training programme is implemented after installation and then teachers are unsupported from then on.
+Training should contribute to teachers’ continuing professional development (CPD), providing them with the tools and knowledge they need to deliver the best possible learning experience for their pupils.